Society for Marine Mammalogy: History

 The committee met during the Third Biennial in Seattle in 1979 and discussed the preliminary design, proposed criteria for membership, and suggested by-laws.
-All was firmed up by correspondence, and at the Fourth Biennial in San Francisco in 1981, Ken presented the need and plans for a society to a meeting of those conference participants interested in forming one.
-The proposal was accepted by the group, and Ken was elected the first President by consensus.
+All was firmed up by correspondence, and at the Fourth Biennial in San Francisco in 1981, Norris presented the need and plans for a society to a meeting of those conference participants interested in forming one.
+The proposal was accepted by the group, and Norris was elected the first President by consensus.
 He then launched into the knotty tasks of confirming charter members, drafting a constitution and by-laws, getting the Society officially incorporated, recruiting people to act as interim Secretary, Treasurer and chairs of the committees on membership and nominations/elections, and helping start organization of the Fifth Biennial and the first full election.
 Attendance has grown from the 300 in 1975 to more than 2000 in some years.

 The next major step for the Society after its formation in 1981 was the creation of a new journal devoted to the biology of marine mammals.
 Titles proposed included Journal of Marine Mammalogy, Marine Mammals, and others, but Marine Mammal Science won out.
 The first issue appeared in 1985.
-Joe Geraci was the first Editor, followed by Doug Wartzok, Bill Perrin, Don Bowen, Jim Estes and Daryl Boness (current).
+Joe Geraci was the first Editor, followed by Doug Wartzok, William F. (Bill) Perrin, Don Bowen, Jim Estes, and Daryl Boness (current).
 The first book-length special publication of the Society appeared in 1987 (Marine Mammal Energetics, edited by Huntley et al.), followed by The Bowhead Whale (1993, Burns et al., eds), Molecular Genetics of Marine Mammals (Dizon et al., eds) and Marine Mammals of the World (Rice, 1998).